gomerudo/tuetimeseries/exercises/exercise2_2.md

 **Analysis**

-I have corrected trend 2 times, since 1-time differencing was still keeping son trendy behaviour close to the seasonality.
-Actually, when removing 1-time differencing is still not clear in the PACF whether seasonality is present or not.
-This is solved with 2-times differencing.
+I have corrected with 1 difference only.
+After this, the series show no trend but the multiplicative behaviour only together with seasonality at lags 12 and 24.

 ### Correction for seasonality